 “A journalist who demanded the right to vent his feelings of rejection on Radio Heart 104.9 because his story involving a black musician was rejected, is to go on trial for intimidation” reads one of many similar stories published by the apartheid press syndicate.

 The processing hall of Pollsmoor is an overcrowded cattle market.
 There is hardly any English spoken.
 I hear Afrikaans, the Dutch creole, spoken in a version known as Afrikaaps, alongside a smattering of pidgin English.
-The next warden asks me if I want a good night’s sleep in a private cell with two others, or the communal cell.
+The next warden asks me if I want a good night’s sleep in a private cell with two others, or the communal cell?
 Looking at the private cells, I am overcome by claustrophobia, the stench of the prison system, before many of the social innovations were introduced by Edwin Cameron.

 I choose the communal cell known as E-Section.
 My only hope is to make friends with a bunch of Khayalitsha cowboys, one man I have come to know from my four day stay at Caledon Square, is known as Thabo.
-His story is that he robbed a petrol station after he was laid off as a pump jocky without severance pay.
+His story is that he robbed a petrol station after he was laid off as a pump jockey without severance pay.
 Went back without any disguise, with a gun, got handed some money by his own men.
 Things went well, he managed to get work on the mines, then one day, when he was coming up from his shift, the Police were waiting for him.

 He has been sent back to Cape Town because that is where the robbery occurred.
 At least I know where I stand.
 The important thing is to stay away from the violent numbers gangs.
 The 28s, 27s, and 26s, that rule the Cape Flats, the Nigerians gambling over drugs and guns.